-As laid out in today's complaint, the coalition argues that Facebook targets competitors with a 'buy or bury' approach: if they refuse to be bought out, Facebook tries to squeeze every bit of oxygen out of the room for these companies.
+As laid out in today's complaint, Attorney General Herring and his colleagues argue that Facebook targets competitors with a 'buy or bury' approach: if they refuse to be bought out, Facebook tries to squeeze every bit of oxygen out of the room for these companies.
 To facilitate this goal, Facebook has used an "open first-closed later" strategy to stop competitive threats, or deter them from competing, at the inception.